nicole-gong/twitter-clone/README.md

 * [Bugs](#bugs)

 ## Installation
 This project was created with npm.
-It includes package-lock.json and package.json for your reference.

 ## Version Changes
 ### July 20 2023 v0.1
 Barebones of the project.
 Creating logins and saving accounts.
 Text posting.
 Reposts and likes.
+### July 28 2023 v0.2
+Replying to posts, and deleting posts.

 ## Bugs
-* Reposting a reply breaks everything.
-Nested schemae in Mongoose are hard to work with.
-* Timestamps on reposted posts reflect the time of reposting, not the time of the original post.
-* Miniscule horizontal scrollbar on all screen display sizes
+* Check TODO.md, as the project is very under construction right now.
+This section will be formally updated upon release